sidekickrobotics/MistyTwoSkills/getHousePowerUse/README.md

-MistyII Displays Home Power Meter Info
+Misty II Displays Home Power Meter Info

 In this skill, Misty checks total house power consumption from a local network connected power meter, and if it is above a user determined threshold, will display RED led.
 If it is lower than lower threshold will display GREEN.
 If in between two thresholds, will display YELLOW.